2006 NIST Speaker Recognition Evaluation Test Set Part 2

 The task of the 2006 SRE evaluation was speaker detection, that is, to determine whether a specified speaker is speaking during a given segment of conversational telephone speech.
 The task was divided into 15 distinct and separate tests involving one of five training conditions and one of four test conditions.
-Further information about the test conditions and additional documentation is available at the NIST web site for the 2006 SRE and within the 2006 SRE Evaluation Plan.
+Further information about the test conditions and additional documentation is available in the 2006 SRE Evaluation Plan.

 The speech files are stored as 8-bit u-law speech signals in separate SPHERE files.
 In addition to the standard header fields, the SPHERE header for each file contains some auxiliary information such as the language of the conversation.

-English language transcripts in .ctm format were produced using an automatic speech recognition (ASR) system.
+English language time-aligned transcripts in .ctm format were produced using an automatic speech recognition (ASR) system.

 None at this time.